Khan/wonder-blocks/.changeset/wild-kangaroos-impress.md

 "@khanacademy/wonder-blocks-accordion": patch
 ---

-Use display: grid in the header to prevent overflow issues
+Use minWidth: 0 in the header to prevent overflow issues